-When I got up this morning, I realized I had dreamed about some of the things I’ve written lately, and I grabbed a cup of coffee, slipped down to my desk, and began to type out a short story based on the lyrics to one of my songs “Fall Fast Asleep”.
-I’d like to share it with you if you don’t mind.
+When I got up this morning, I realized I had dreamed about some of the things I’ve written lately.
+So, I grabbed a cup of coffee, slipped down to my desk, and began to type out a short story based on the lyrics to one of my songs “Fall Fast Asleep”.
+And I’d like to share it with you if you don’t mind.
 Here goes…

-Yes, Kato had not slept well in months.
+It was true, Kato hadn’t slept well in months.
 Even when he could remember the soft sounds of his mama’s voice reading his favorite stories or singing lullaby songs, he just couldn’t fall fast asleep.
-His eyes just wouldn’t close.
+Because his eyes just wouldn’t close.
 There were too many dangers in his life.

 Kato was much stronger than other ten year old boys.
-He could work all day on a couple of bowls of potato soup and a cup of cold coffee.
+And he could work all day on a couple of bowls of potato soup and a cup of cold coffee.
 That was all the food he got each day from the slavers.
-But he stayed strong in his mind, and that helped him stay strong in his body.
+But he stayed strong in his mind.
+And that helped him stay strong in his body.
 He knew one day he’d find a way out.

 Safely out of anyone’s view, Kato sat up and paddled with all his might .
 And, as the sun rose above the treetops, so did the hope in his heart.

 Hope.
 Couldn’t ever let that die.
-Poppa said hope is always near because God is always near…near as your very next breath.
+Especially since Poppa said hope is always near because God is always near…near as your very next breath.
 Kato heard himself breathe.
-That meant God must be very close.
-That must mean freedom was very close.
+And that meant God must be very close.
+So freedom must be very close, too.

-Imagine how you’d feel if you were in a little homemade canoe crashing through rough water filled with big, jagged rocks.
+Imagine how you’d feel if you were in a little homemade canoe.
+And imagine crashing through rough water filled with big, jagged rocks.
 Kato wasn’t sure his little boat could take the beating of the waves.
 But he was sure it was certain doom if it hit any of those rocks.

-Kato didn’t see the limb hanging low above the water, and it smacked him right in the shoulder and knocked him out of his canoe.
+Kato didn’t see the limb hanging low above the water.
+And it smacked him right in the shoulder and knocked him out of his canoe.
 The water splashed over him.
-He swallowed a big mouthful of it, but he managed to somehow keep his head above water.
+And he swallowed a big mouthful.
+But he managed to somehow keep his head above water.
 He caught a quick glimpse of his canoe just as it slammed into a big rock in the middle of the creek.
 It broke into pieces and floated away downstream ahead of him.

 “Not…sure…how much longer…I can swim,” he thought.
 “I’ll never see you again mama and poppa.
 I’m sorry I wasn’t stronger.”

 With a splash and a plunk, Kato hit the pool and sank deep into the sparkling, clear water.
 He opened his eyes and saw the image of his mama’s face floating in the millions of bubbles.
-He reached for her and started to call out to her, but his mouth filled up with water.
+And he reached for her and started to call her.
+But his mouth filled up with water.
 For some reason he wasn’t scared.
 In fact, he felt very calm.
-He remembered another Bible verse his poppa read that said, “be still and know that I am God“.
+Then, he remembered another Bible verse his poppa read that said, “be still and know that I am God“.

-The next time he opened his eyes, Kato was sure he was in Heaven.
-Before he could even see he could smell cornbread.
-It smelled just like mama’s.
+And the next time he opened his eyes, Kato was sure he was in Heaven.
+Before he could even see, he smelled cornbread.
+And it smelled just like mama’s.
 He opened his mouth to ask where he was, and a soft finger touched his lips.
 Then a face stooped over in front of him.
-He still couldn’t see very well, but it looked a little like a woman’s face.
+He still couldn’t see very well.
+But it looked a little like a woman’s face.
 She must be an angel to welcome him into Heaven.

 “Where am I?”
 Kato gurgled.